 While I came nowhere close to that goal that I had for myself going in, during what would end up being my brief time in service, there is also no way to call enlisting in the military merely a "job", either, because it encompasses everything about your life, not simply what you do for work.
 When you join the service, especially as an enlisted person (versus becoming an officer), it renders your self-will strictly submissive to that of others regarding almost everything about your life, at least officially.
 You no longer have much, if any, control over where you live, with whom, and for how long; what you wear or how you choose to groom yourself as far as your professional appearance; how you behave toward and interact with others; what you eat; how much you exercise; and when you sleep, or don't.
 You may not even have the final decision in what job you are assigned and trained to do, as that is ultimately a mission-based determination, more than about personal preference, although your aptitudes are taken into account, through the testing that you are given.
 You belong to 'Uncle Sam' 24/7, in the strictest sense, and cannot even take a sick day or a vacation (Leave) without first getting permission to do so, in order to avoid serious, possibly punitive, consequences.
 More than just a job, actually even more than a career, it is a unique lifestyle, pervasively affecting every single thing about how you live, which includes calling on you to step up and sacrifice many of your own freedoms, and perhaps even your very life itself, as an American in service of, and for the good of, all citizens of our country, for however long you are a member of the military.
 This is indeed a noble calling, then, in that sense.

 Hindsight is truly 20/20, especially when you are both naive and optimistic about your future.
 From the very outset of my pursuing a military career, 'the writing was on the wall', complete with dirty depictions reminiscent of those seen in shadowy bathroom stalls, which, as I look back, was already alerting me to what it would actually be like, for me, as a young woman joining the military, long before I ever enlisted.
 Each time I saw those Red Flags appear in the situation, though, I truly believed (or wanted to believe), at the time, that they were only from extreme and isolated incidents, which surely did not reflect what the structure of actual military life would be like for me, going forward.
+I refer here to my interactions with the recruiters for the various branches of the service that I considered joining, before finally settling on the Air Force (which in fact was in large part because that was the first, and only, recruiter, of the group of them representing the various branches of the service, that was always a perfect gentleman toward me when we interacted with one another).

 During my first marriage, to a Navy veteran, who was still active in the Reserves, I called an Army recruiter on the phone, while we were still living in Greensboro, North Carolina, and told him about my interest in joining the service.
 (My father had been enlisted in the Army, as a young man, and I had seen pictures of him in his uniform back then, in which he looked really happy, so I thought it might be a good place to start.)
 As we talked over the phone, this recruiter asked me how my reading and math skills were, and so forth, telling me that I would be tested and that I had to have a certain level of scoring to be acceptable for enlistment.